ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 You have three deployment methods to choose from:

 *   Terraform scripts that run from the CLI on your bastion server.
-*   Catalog Tile user interface accessed from the {{site.data.keyword.cloud_notm}} Catalog.
+*   Catalog Tile user interface is accessed from the {{site.data.keyword.cloud_notm}} catalog.
 *   {{site.data.keyword.cloud}} Schematics user interface accessed from the menu on your cloud dashboard.

 ## SAP Solution implemented
 {: #automate-s4hana-terraform-ansible-solution}

 SAP S/4HANA is an ERP system from SAP's ERP software product line.
-The software is based on the innovative SAP HANA database technology and was launched as the fourth product generation in 2015.
+The software is based on the innovative SAP HANA database technology and was started as the fourth product generation in 2015.
 Users can choose between the SAP S/4HANA Cloud and On-Premise solution.

 An ERP system is used for demand-oriented business resource planning.
 It is used to control processes and to link departments and functional areas in a meaningful way.
 Individual modules include applications for accounting, sales, production, and marketing.
-More complex tasks in customer or supply chain management can also be done by ERP software.
+More complex tasks in customer or supply chain management can be done by ERP software.
 As the successor to the core product SAP ECC, SAP S/4HANA was presented as the intelligent ERP system of the new generation.
-Thanks to modern technologies, the Software as Service (SaaS) version is designed to help companies standardize processes and make the leap to digitalization.
+With the modern technologies, the Software as Service (SaaS) version is designed to help companies standardize processes and make the leap to digitalization.

 While previous SAP ERP solutions support the most common databases, SAP S/4HANA uses exclusively the SAP HANA in-memory database developed by SAP.
 This in-memory database offers users the greatest technical benefit and they benefit from increased performance.
 The "S" in S/4HANA stands for "simple", while the "4" refers to the generation sequence.
 Compared to the SAP core product SAP ECC, which is still used in most companies, SAP S/4HANA offers many innovative functions that revolutionize the system landscape from the ground up.
 As SAP plans to discontinue the mainstream maintenance of its existing ERP solutions by 2027, many SAP ECC users are already considering a migration to SAP S/4HANA.